 And I just wish there were a way to spiral out of it.

-I wish it it all gets traced back to how much confidence in yourself you have, it all traced by how much you care, how much passion you have about something or anything.
+It all traced back to how much you care, how much passion you have about something or anything.

 But we're being done in by experts, and we're being done in by this notion that we have no right to challenge what the experts say, like this guy that called me.

-But we lay, it's a classic example of what I'm talking about.
+It's a classic example of what I'm talking about.

 This guy was perfectly willing to assume that everybody knows more than he does.

-And what that leads to additionally is a feeling of illegitimacy about your own opinion.
+And what that leads to, additionally, is a feeling of illegitimacy about your own opinion, an illegitimacy of your own existence.

 You're always going to end up granting somebody authority over you.

-Now, in your job you have to, everybody has a boss.
+Now, in your job, you have to.

-And it's a I don't I just I think a lot of people are selling themselves short, not meeting, realizing their full potential.
+And it's a, I don't, I just, I think a lot of people are selling themselves short, not meeting, realizing their full potential.

 You know, humility is taught, and it's a good thing to be humble.